Suraj80/Agropest123/README.md

 - `db123.sql` - Database schema and sample data

 ## 📞 Contact & Support
-For support, use the contact form on the website or email the admin via the dashboard.
+For support, you can drop a mail at Surajjangavali80@gmail.com.

 ## 📜 License
 Anyone can use this project both for educational and commercial purposes